bjssacademy/fundamentals-clean-code/furtherreading.md

 This is an online course we use in Academy, with excellent free-to-use resources.

 It covers Refactoring - the same as the book above - but in several languages and with interactive examples.
-It also covers _Code Smells_.
-This is the name given to those 'suspicions' we have that a piece of code could be improved.
 It provides a helpful catalogue of things to look out for.

 [Refactoring Guru](https://refactoring.guru/refactoring)

+## Code Smells

+The name comes from the smell of milk as it starts to sour.
+The milk doesn't look completely wrong ... but something is not quite right about it.
+And you want to fix the problem before it gets worse.

+Code structure over time will deviate from sanity.
+Before it becomes an obvious [ball of mud](https://wiki.c2.com/?BigBallOfMud), it exhibits small hints of low quality.
+These are _code smells_.

+A useful online catalogue is found at [Code Smells](https://refactoring.guru/refactoring/smells)

 ## Clean Code, Martin